amirbehzad/Abridger.php/README.md

 Abridger is a lightweight URL shortener service, written in PHP.

 ## Description
-A URL shortener is a web service that translates long URLs into abbreviated alternatives, and works based on URL redirection.
+A URL shortener is a web service that translates long URLs into abbreviated alternatives.
+It works based on URL redirection.
-It uses [Slim Framework](http://www.slimframework.com/) and [Hashids](http://hashids.org), which I'm pretty impressed with.
+My implementation uses [Slim Framework v3](http://www.slimframework.com/) and [Hashids](http://hashids.org), which I'm pretty impressed with.

-Note: This project is my solution to [Mindvalley](http://www.mindvalley.com)'s assignment for the Web Developer position.
-I am sharing this for educational-purposes only.
+Note: This is not rocket-science.
+I am sharing this for demo and educational-purposes only.

 ## Deploying to Heroku
 ```bash